maxohq/maxo_adapt/README.md

 ## Guide

 First define the module that can use different adapters.
-The behavior of the adapter is defined with `@callback` like normal, but this time wrapped in a `behavio[u]r` macro.
+The behaviour of the adapter is defined with `@callback` like normal, but this time wrapped in a `behavio[u]r` macro.

 ```elixir